Ring

 Law enforcement agencies across the US can ask for footage captured by your doorbell camera

-It has been reported that at least 200 police departments from across the US have partnered with Ring, the video doorbell and home surveillance company owned by Amazon.
+It has been reported that at least 200 police departments across the US have partnered with Ring, Amazon's video doorbell and home surveillance company.

-According to Motherboard, which claims to have seen notes written by a police officer during a webinar hosted by Ring, police departments can see a map with the approximate location of Ring cameras.
-They can then make a request directly to the camera owner to see footage recorded by the video doorbell.
+According to Motherboard, which claims to have seen notes written by a police officer during a webinar hosted by Ring, police departments can view a map showing the approximate location of Ring cameras.
+They can then directly request the camera owner to view footage recorded by the video doorbell.

 Read More:

-The webinar was, the report claims, used to train officers on how to use the 'Law Enforcement Neighborhood Portal', which allows them to see the location of Ring cameras, then request footage from their owners.
+The webinar was, the report claims, used to train officers on how to use the 'Law Enforcement Neighborhood Portal', which allows them to see the location of Ring cameras and then request footage from their owners.

-Police departments do not need a warrant to learn the location of the camera and ask its owner for access to footage, but it is up to owners to give consent after the request has been made.
+Police departments do not need a warrant to learn the location of the camera and ask its owner for access to footage,; however, after the request is made, the owners must give consent.
 Additionally, while a warrant isn't required, the request for footage must relate to an active investigation, and police do not have direct access to the footage or live feeds from any Ring cameras.

-This situation is similar to one where police officers looking at a potential crime scene, could notice a security camera attached to a nearby property, then ask the property owners if they could see footage recorded by that camera; the owner can then hand over the footage, or refuse if a warrant hasn't been issued.
-The different here is that Amazon is helping police departments by giving them the approximate location of Ring cameras, then providing a way for police officers to contact the owner.
+This situation is similar to one where police officers looking at a potential crime scene could notice a security camera attached to a nearby property and then ask the property owners if they could see footage recorded by that camera; the owner can then hand over the footage, or refuse if a warrant hasn't been issued.
+The difference here is that Amazon is helping police departments by giving them the approximate location of Ring cameras and then providing a way for police officers to contact the owner.

 Police can ask Ring owners for access to their footage Ring